-Upon graduating, they must pass 3 provincial written theory exams, an ethical exam, as well as a practical board exam in order to be licensed.
-Their regulatory body, The College of Massage Therapists of British Columbia, requires continuing education and upgrading of skills and knowledge annually in order to keep the "registered" status.
+Upon graduating, they must pass 3 provincial written theory exams, an ethical exam, as well as a practical board exam in order to be licensed and earn the "Registered" status.
+Their regulatory body, The College of Massage Therapists of British Columbia, requires continuing education and upgrading of skills and knowledge annually in order to keep their "regisetered status".

 Swedish massage is an elementary level of massage therapy.
 It is very useful for temporarily treating pain symptoms, but it rarely resolves the root of the problem.
 For example, if your back is sore and you rub it, it does momentarily feel better, but that probably has not fixed the issue completely.